Get Started with an Associate’s Degrees in Human Services

 Those who work in the field of human services put their passions to use by improving the lives of those who need their skills the most.
-There are many roles within the human services field, and while most entry-level positions require a bachelor’s degree, it’s possible to get your start with a 2-year associate’s.
+There are many roles within the human services field, and while most entry-level positions require a bachelor’s degree, but it’s possible to get your start with a 2-year associate’s.

 If you’re looking to join this rewarding field quickly, earning an associate’s in human services might be a great option.
 Where do you start, what’s required, and what kind of jobs can you pursue with this degree?
 Read on to get answers to all these questions and more.